Ex-Johnson aide lambasts UK government over COVID failures - WTMJ

 Cummings also slammed the government’s failure to shut Britain’s borders to keep out the virus, called the country’s initial lack of testing capacity a “disaster” and said patients with COVID-19 were rashly discharged from hospitals into nursing homes, where thousands died.

+He said Johnson told him, “I should have been the mayor in ‘Jaws’ and kept the beaches open.”

+A second national lockdown was announced Oct.
+31, and a third in January.

-The government accused Cummings of glossing over the fact that he was one of the most powerful people in the government when key decisions were being made.
+The government accused Cummings of downplaying the fact that he was one of the most powerful people in the government when key decisions were made.

-“I’ll leave others to determine how reliable a witness to all this he is,” Transport Secretary Grant Shapps said.
-“He was there at the time — what his motives would be I will leave to others.”
+“He was there at the time — what his motives would be I will leave to others,” Transport Secretary Grant Shapps said.

-Cummings said he began “ringing alarm bells” in early March 2020, and apologized for not doing more to change the government’s strategy.
-Johnson eventually imposed a nationwide lockdown on March 23, and was hospitalized in intensive care with the virus in April 2020.
+Cummings apologized for not doing more to change the government’s strategy and said Johnson, whom he worked alongside for years, was “unfit for the job” of prime minister.

-“If I had acted earlier, then lots of people might still be alive,” Cummings said.

 “It was completely crazy that I should have been in such a senior position,” he reflected.
 “It’s just completely crackers that someone like me should have been in there, just the same as it’s crackers that Boris Johnson was in there.”